 What are the symptoms of osteoarthritis?

-Symptoms can vary, depending on the situation, but there are few common clues that point to early signs of osteoarthritis in a patient.
+Osteoarthritis symptoms can vary, depending on the situation, but there are a few common clues that point to early signs of osteoarthritis in patients.

 - Pain – The affected joints may be painful during or after certain movements.
 People with osteoarthritis in their hands often experience sharp pains when trying to do activities with their hands.